Depending upon the scale and type of work involved, there are different options available for making Building Regulations applications.

 If you make a Building Notice application, the total charge includes the fee for all inspections, however few or many.

 If you make a Full Plans application the plan charge fee is required on application and the remainder becomes payable after the Building Control Surveyor has made the first inspection.
-We will invoice you for the fee shortly after you start work.
+We will invoice you for this fee shortly after you start work.
 The amount you pay was determined when you made the application based on the Charge Scheme criteria for the nature of the work involved.
 This part of the total fee covers all inspections, however few or many.

 The Building Act 1984 The Building (Local Authority Charges) Regulations 2010